catseye/The-Dossier/article/A Basic Theory of Video Games.md

 it "blanks" (becomes intensity zero = no glow) as it travels back to the left for the next scan line.
 Ditto each time it gets to the bottom, it "blanks" while travelling back to the top.
-These short periods of time are called the _horizontal blanking interval_ (HBI) and the _vertical blanking interval_ (VBI).
+These short periods of time are called the _horizontal blanking interval_ (HBI) and the _vertical blanking interval_ (VBI), respectively.
 The latter, especially, is very important for video games.

-The key idea is that if you wait for the vertical blanking interval before making changes to video RAM, and get all those changes done before the top scan line of the next scan line starts being displayed, you will get a smoothly-drawn and smoothly-animated display.
+The key idea is that *if you wait for the vertical blanking interval before making changes to video RAM and get all those changes done before the top scan line of the next frame starts being displayed, you will get a smoothly-drawn and smoothly-animated display*.

-To enable this, the computer architecture is usually wired up such that the CPU is able to tell when the VBI begins.
-Often this is done with an _interrupt_, which is a way to alert the CPU of an external event, regardless of what the CPU is doing at the time.
+To enable this, the computer architecture is usually wired up such that the CPU is able to detect when a VBI has begun.
+Often this is done with an _interrupt_, which is a way to alert the CPU of an external event regardless of what it is doing at the time.

 But regardless of how it's implemented exactly, the idea is that the CPU waits for the VBI to start, and then gets to work writing new values to the video RAM that reflect what the screen should look like next.
-It should avoid making any changes to video RAM after the VBI has finished (as the screen will be being drawn at this point and this will cause flickering), so it is important that the updates to video RAM are made as quickly as possible, to ensure they finish before the VBI is over.

-And when the VBI is over, it shouldn't touch the video RAM until the next VBI begins.
+It is also important that it should finish this work before the VBI is over, because as soon as the next frame begins being drawn, any updates to video RAM could cause flickering.
+The CPU shouldn't touch the video RAM again until the next VBI begins.

 But there is this entire screen that is being drawn by the video hardware at this point.
-Does the CPU just sit there, waiting idly for the next VBI?
+Does the CPU just sit there, waiting idly for the next VBI to start?
 No, that would be wasteful.
-Instead, it can use this time productively by computing the next state of the game.  i.e. what will be the player's new position based on their velocity, did they collect a treasure and should we increase their score... that sort of thing.
+Instead, it can use this time productively by computing the next state of the game.
+For example, what will be the player's new position based on their velocity?
+Did they collect a treasure and should we increase their score?
+That sort of thing.
-Then when the next VBI does come, it will update the video RAM from that new game state that was computed.
+Then, when the next VBI does come, it will update the video RAM from that new game state that was computed.

 So in some sense, the history of video games has been "how much processing